FelipeDeCastro/solards-tokens/README.md

 1. **Token Creation**: Design tokens are created and maintained in Tokens Studio as the primary authoring tool
 2. **Token Transformation**: Tokens Studio processes and transforms tokens to match your specific Figma file structure requirements
-3. **GitHub Sync**: Transformed tokens are synced from Tokens Studio to this repository for Figma consumption
+3. **GitHub Sync**: Tokens are synced from Tokens Studio to this repository for storage purpose
 4. **Supernova Integration**: Supernova integrates directly with Tokens Studio to access the source tokens
 5. **Development Pipelines**: Supernova generates code outputs for two pipelines:
    - **Tailwind CSS** pipeline for utility-first styling